d12frosted/elpa-mirror/stable-melpa/diredc-readme.txt

     * backward, forward, or to a direct history entry
   * File quick-preview mode
     * inspired by, and similar to, midnight commander's "C-x q"
+    * customizable exclusion criteria to suppress undesirable files (eg. binaries)
   * Current file's supplemental information in minibuffer (optional)
     * eg. output from 'getfattr', 'getfacl', 'stat', 'exif'.
   * Multiple panel views
     * inspired by, and similar to, midnight commander's "M-t"
       * superior configurability
       * directly choose a specific panel view, or toggle to next
+  * Extensive and easy-to-use sort options
+    * including options not in 'ls': sort by chmod, owner, group
+  * Swap panels (use "M-u")
+    * inspired by, and similar to, midnight commander's "C-u"
+      * a TRUE and complete swap (including history entries)
   * Trash management
     * per xfreedesktop standard
     * restore trashed files to their original locations
     * empty the trash, along with its administrative overhead
     * view trash summary information
   * Navigate 'up' n parent directories
+  * Launch persistent asynchronous processes for files
+    * Processes will survive even after exiting Emacs.
   * Quick shell window
     * choose your default shell / terminal emulation mode
     * choose your default shell program